AthenZ/athenz/docs/dev_environment.md

 ## Build Steps

-To build Athenz components, change to the top level directory where Athenz code has been checked out and execute:
+To build Athenz components, change to the top level directory where you want to build the Athenz code and execute (skip the first command if you have already checked out the code using git):

 ```shell
 $ git clone https://github.com/AthenZ/athenz.git